Quality of Life

 Education | Healthcare | Arts, Entertainment & Recreation | Health | Climate

-Although Hart County, Georgia has approximately 25,000 residents, we enjoy a quality of life that is second to none.
-Our community enjoys a wonderful balance derived from Tourism on beautiful Lake Hartwell, Agriculture, and vibrant Commercial and Industrial growth.
+Hart County has approximately 25,000 residents, we enjoy a quality of life that is second to none.
+Our community's citizens enjoy a wonderful balance derived from tourism on beautiful Lake Hartwell, agriculture, and vibrant commercial and industrial growth.
+Hart County is a truly global community, with a local, small-town feel.

-Within our Joint Development Area, we enjoy a significant international industrial presence with companies from U.K, Belgium, Germany… in addition to our USA-based companies, and an abundance of highly successful entrepreneurs.
-Hart County’s wonderful balance and diverse business climate makes our location a wonderful place in which to live and conduct business.
+Within our region, we enjoy a significant international industrial presence with companies from the U.K, Belgium, and Germany in addition to our USA-based companies, and an abundant diversity of highly successful entrepreneurs.
+Hart County's wonderful balance and diverse business climate makes our location a wonderful place to live and conduct business.

 Once you come to Hart County, “You’ll Never Want to Leave” www.hart-chamber.org.